-Reaction Mechanisms (OCR A Level Chemistry)
+Reaction Mechanisms (OCR A Level Chemistry A): Revision Note

-Richard
+Richard Boole

 Bond fission

-Homolytic & Heterolytic fission
+Homolytic fission

 • A radical is a reactive chemical species with an unpaired electron

-• Heterolytic fission is breaking a covalent bond in such a way that the more electronegative atom takes both the electrons from the bond to form a negative ion and leaving behind a positive ion
+• Heterolytic fission is breaking a covalent bond so that the more electronegative atom takes both the electrons from the bond

 The diagram shows heterolytic fission in which the most electronegative atom takes both electrons in the covalent bond and homolytic fission in which each atom takes one electron from the covalent bond

-Curly Arrows
+Curly arrows

 • Reaction equations tell you about the amount of reactants and products, including their stoichiometry, in a reaction